thehonorguard/mkdocs/docs/RoleGuide/rifleman.md

 LAT aren't allowed to shoot unless told otherwise by the squadleader.

 ## CLS
-Another Varient of the rifleman is the CLS.
-It's primary function is to make a wounded soldier stable until the medic arrives. although still a rifleman at it's core, it does have it's own section here (link to CLS)
+Another variant of the rifleman is the CLS.
+It's primary function is to make a wounded soldier stable until the medic arrives.
+Although still a rifleman at it's core, it does have it's own section <a href="/mkdocs/RoleGuide/cls/">here</a>.

 # Common loadout